influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/administration/configuration.md

 > **Note:** `/etc/default/chronograf` is only created when installing the `.deb or `.rpm` package.

-## Setting up security, organizations, and users
+## Set up security, organizations, and users

 To set up security for Chronograf, configure: